cilium/cilium/Documentation/policy/language.rst

 Limitations and known issues
 ----------------------------

+Deny policies for peers outside the cluster may be ineffectual due to :gh-issue:`15198`.

-The current known limitation is a deny policy with ``toEntities`` "world" for which a ``toFQDNs`` can cause traffic to be allowed if such traffic is considered external to the cluster.
+One example of this would be a deny policy with ``toEntities`` "world" for which a ``toFQDNs`` can cause traffic to be allowed if such traffic is considered external to the cluster.